my-ko-la/writings-/programming_principles.md

 # Why does it work for me?

 1. I am slowing down.
-My personal brand of the tism dictates that I move to writing the code as faster than I would like to, before having a clear picture in my head.
+My personal brand of the tism dictates that I move to writing the code faster than I would like to, before having a clear picture in my head.
 Slowing down lets me take a more involved look at the design of the solution, find bugs, question my approach.
 To have a dialogue with the code.

 2. I am giving shape to my thought.
 Inspired by psychology: we need to talk about the problem in order to give it a grounding in the real world via words and symbols.Transforming abstract thoughts into a manageable and recognizable shape makes analysis possible.